In Texas, multiple transportation agencies are authorized to operate toll roads and do their own billing.

 - A copy of the police report showing your vehicle was reported stolen prior to the time the toll charges were incurred

-If you believe your bill was issued in error, contact Cofiroute to request a review of your account.
+If you believe your bill was issued in error, contact ViaPlus (formerly Cofiroute) to request a review of your account.

 More Information on Disputing a Toll

-If the address shown on your toll bill or notice is not current, or if you have recently moved, you must update your address through the Texas Department of Transportation.
+If the address shown on your toll bill or notice is not current, or if you have recently moved, you must update your address through the Texas Department of Motor Vehicles.
 Click here to learn how to file your change of address.

 Customers in rental cars are required to pay for travel on Mobility Authority facilities and should contact their rental agency regarding payment.
-Most rental car companies now offer rental car customers the opportunity to use toll roads, but the programs can vary by agency and involve fees beyond those charged by Cofiroute.
+Most rental car companies now offer rental car customers the opportunity to use toll roads, but the programs can vary by agency and involve fees beyond those charged by ViaPlus (formerly Cofiroute).